jbiatek/BSGRulebook/rulebook.md

 #### First steps

-If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>. <span class="exodusloyalty">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished.</span>
+If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>.

+<p class="exodusloyalty">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished. <span class="allies">If an Ally executed you, replace the Ally <a href="#ally-replaced-with-player-or-location-damaged">as if it were in a location that got damaged</a> after your execution is finished.</span></p>

 After that, the execution proceeds differently based on whether you are actually a human or not.